maxkapur/maxkapur.github.io/_posts/2050-12-29-interesting-submodular.markdown

 submodular,[^conic] and we can compute the optimal velocity using any of the well-known techniques for submodular maximization.

-Returning to Zeno&rsquo;s paradox, the business process described above is akin to a *multidimensional* Zeno walk in which $$t_j$$ gives your distance from the target in the $$j$$th coordinate axis, and each step $$i$$ moves you
+Returning to Zeno’s paradox, the business process described above is akin to a *multidimensional* Zeno walk in which $$t_j$$ gives your distance from the target in the $$j$$th coordinate axis, and each step $$i$$ moves you
 $$v_{ij}$$ percent of the way towards the target along that axis.
 The function